Looking for Suitable Vegetables For Your Bearded Dragon?

 Safe Vegetables for Bearded Dragons

-Below is a list of food items that is safe to feed bearded dragons.
+Below is a list of vegetables that are safe to feed bearded dragons.
 The list is by no means fully comprehensive or exhaustive though, just a few suggestions if you’re not sure.
 If you’re thinking of feeding your bearded dragon a vegetable that isn’t on the list, feel free to drop in on the Facebook Group and ask.

 All vegetation must be washed and chopped into manageable but distinguishable pieces with excess moisture removed to avoid the food becoming soggy and unappetising.